Deaddiction Meaning - Understanding Deaddiction

 And not being able to professionally detox people is perhaps an even bigger issue.
 Some substances, like alcohol and Xanax, can cause death during the withdrawal period.
 Even if someone is detoxing from a substance that does not come with a potentially fatal withdrawal, the pain of withdrawing can be enough to keep someone from attempting it.

-The solution to both of these is going to a deaddiction centre.
+The solution to both of these is ;ing to a deaddiction centre.
 These are dedicated facilities where someone with an addiction problem can withdraw safely under professional care.
 Medical detoxes are provided, which involve giving the addicted person medications that make the withdrawal process safe and as comfortable as possible.

 After the withdrawal process is over, clients at deaddiction centres are given counseling and group sessions to help them get to the root of their addiction.
 This includes trauma work and diagnosis and treatment for mental health problems, if necessary.